Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 Oktober 2024 16.25.56 UTC
+- WIB: Jumat, 25 Oktober 2024 17.28.07 UTC
-- WITA: Jumat, 25 Oktober 2024 17.25.56 UTC
+- WITA: Jumat, 25 Oktober 2024 18.28.07 UTC
-- WIT: Jumat, 25 Oktober 2024 18.25.56 UTC
+- WIT: Jumat, 25 Oktober 2024 19.28.07 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational